Internal initiatives & collaborations

 - To provide enhanced training in dementia to staff

-The Design Council, with whom we worked on this project, subsequently produced a case study about how we used their Design in the Public Sector programme as an opportunity to improve our services in the area of dementia.
-We continue to develop our approach, with the ultimate goal being to reach a stage where we can state: 'The way we work, the connections we make and the services we provide enable residents with dementia to live well at Hanover.'
+We worked with the Design Council on this project.
+They then produced a case study about how we used their Design in the Public Sector programme as an opportunity to improve our services around dementia.
+We continue to develop our approach, the ultimate goal being to reach a stage where we can state: 'The way we work, the connections we make and the services we provide enable residents with dementia to live well at Hanover.'

 Dementia Leads & Dementia Champions